ARTIRL/LevelingBOT_LOL/README.md

 This project is open to issues and requests.
 If you encounter any problems or have suggestions for improvements, feel free to submit them via GitHub.

+I'd like everyone who used the bot to comment his experience with the bot so we improve the quality for next version.

 ---
 ### USE AT YOUR OWN RISK!